 Try a Residential Treatment Program for Cocaine Abuse

 Sometimes, outpatient therapy and treatment might not be enough to get over your cocaine abuse.
 You can then rely on a residential treatment program.
-It will not only give you the support of your fellows and counselors at hand but will also keep you from any triggering situations that could lead you to consume cocaine.
+It will not only give you the support of your fellows and counsellors at hand but will also keep you from any triggering situations that could lead you to consume cocaine.

 Dr. Natalie Feinblatt is a licensed psychologist.
 She specializes in addiction and trauma.
 According to her, a residential treatment program allows you to leave behind your daily life and focus on the reasons for your addiction.
 You can then get rid of unhealthy habits and give your best to staying sober.